SoftmachineImmersive/immersive-data-hub/datasets/immersive-keywords/README.md

 # Immersive Keywords Dataset

-This dataset tracks the yearly evolution of key terms related to immersive media in online news from 2008 to 2025.
+This dataset tracks the yearly and daily evolution of key terms related to immersive media in online news from 2008 to 2025.
-It is part of the SIP (Sustainable Immersive Practices) initiative by [Softmachine Immersive](https://softmachine.de),
+It is published as part of the SIP (Sustainable Immersive Practices) initiative by [Softmachine Immersive](https://softmachine.de),
 a creative studio for immersive content, fulldome media, and data-informed cultural strategy.

 ---

 ## 📁 Contents

-The dataset provides normalized yearly term frequencies for keywords such as:
+The dataset provides normalized term frequencies for keywords such as:

 - *fulldome*
 - *immersive*